Create a new Xbox Live Creators Program title and publish to the test environment

 Create a new UWP title

-You will need a UWP title defined on Dev Center.
-You do that by first going to the Windows Dev Center Dashboard.
+You will need a UWP title defined in Partner Center.
+You do that by first going to Partner Center.

 Next, create a new title.
 You'll need to reserve a name.